Sandilands tram stop: Connections

-The stop is served by London Buses routes 119, 194, 198 and 466 which provide connections to Bromley, Beckenham, Hayes, Croydon Town Centre, Thornton Heath, Purley and Caterham.
+London Buses routes 119, 194, 198 and 466 serve the tram stop.

-Free interchange for journeys made within an hour is available between bus services and between buses and trams is available at Sandilands as part of Transport for London's Hopper Fare.
+Free interchange for journeys made within an hour is available between trams and buses as part of Transport for London's Hopper Fare.

 Layout

 Immediately to the east of the tram stop, the line descends in cutting to a junction with the trackbed of the former Woodside and South Croydon Railway.
 To the west of the stop, the line runs alongside Addiscombe Road on a reserved track as far as the junction with Chepstow Road.
 From Chepstow Road the line runs within Addiscombe Road, sharing road space with buses and local traffic.

 The area of Sandilands tram stop was one of the few places where property demolition was needed during the construction of Tramlink, in order to make way for both the stop and the cutting link to the former railway line.

 2016 derailment

 Early in the morning of 9 November 2016, seven people died and more than 50 were injured when a tram derailed and rolled over at Sandilands junction, 150 m southeast of the tram stop where two lines converge with a sharp bend, after having just passed through Sandilands Tunnel.